 - Majority participations in the financial services sector that are considered part of the core business and that therefore address additional groups of customers or enlarge the product range and that must satisfy minimum return requirements at least in the medium term.
 These minimum return requirements can be met by contributions to the Bank's commission result from dividends or service contributions. - Minority participations in the financial services sector of strategic significance for enlarging the product range within the financial services sector.
 These equity exposures are measured based on direct return. - Auxiliary undertakings that perform services for BAWAG Group in outsourced legal entities.
 Auxiliary undertakings are generally active in the IT sector or in payments.
 The participation portfolio carries auxiliary undertakings both as majority participations and as minority participations (usually collaborations with other credit institutions). - Other participation items

 BAWAG Group generally pursues the goal of achieving appropriate and lasting profitability, taking any risk mitigation into account.
-Any major change in the participation portfolio therefore requires the approval of the Management Board and a risk assessment from the responsible risk unit.
+Any major change in the participation portfolio therefore requires the approval of the Management Board.